cbolisetti/multiappfracflow/doc/content/index.md

 h = \frac{h_{\mathrm{s}}\lambda (L_{0} + L_{1})}{h_{\mathrm{s}}L_{0}L_{1} + \lambda(L_{0} + L_{1})} \ .
 \end{equation}

-This may be generalised to the 2D-3D situation, with an arbitrary-shaped element containing a portion of a fracture.
-Obviously the heat flows to each node, and hence $h$, depend on the shape of the element.
+This may be generalised to the 2D-3D situation.
+While [skin_two_nodes] is only a 1D picture, flow from the fracture to the matrix only occurs in the normal direction, so it also represents the 2D-3D situation.
+With an arbitrary-shaped element containing a portion of a fracture, the heat flows to each node, and hence $h$, depend on the shape of the element.
 However, following the approach of the Peaceman borehole TODO_LINK, the following rule-of-thumb is suggested for MOOSE simulations:

 \begin{equation}
 \label{eqn.suggested.h}